Dominic-Mayers/undo-manager-jit-tail/README.md

 * accumulates minor changes
 * creates **one checkpoint just in time** when an undo occurs

-This preserves undoability while keeping history compact.
+This preserves some undoability while keeping history compact.

 ---